MeltwaterArchive/datasift-connector/README.md

 ## Connector Design

-To give some context, the first diagram below shows where this connector fits into the DataSift Data Ingestion API.
-The second diagram shows the design of this connector.
+To give some context, the first diagram below shows where this Connector fits into the DataSift Data Ingestion API.
+The second diagram shows the design of this Connector.

 ### Data Ingestion API